Isopolito/Ganchos/README.md

   2. Create the new plugin using the stubbed out bash script template. *Note that the template already uses `ls` command as an example.*
      <br>`ganchos --template bashwrapper > newPlugin.sh`

+  3. Give execute permissions to new script
+    <br>`chmod 755 newPlugin.sh`

-  3. Create meta file for new plugin
+  5. Create meta file for new plugin
      <br>`ganchos --template meta > newPlugin.meta`

-  4. Configure it.
+  5. Configure it.
 For this example make sure to set:
      * `putDataInEnvironment`: true
      * `execFilePath`: "newPlugin.sh"
      * `isEligibleForSchedule`: true